Guides for SE student projects »

 Signing Up for GitHub Copilot

-• Filling in your billing information
+• Fill in your billing information

 • Go to the Two-factor authentication page for your GitHub account.